 Because model projections are presented as a continuation of pre-2020 WHO estimates, there is a need to ensure continuity with at least point and uncertainty intervals in 2019.
 This continuity does not necessarily occur automatically because by its nature, the model makes mechanistic links between incidence, mortality and other calibration targets.
 Thus, model-based posterior distributions for calibration targets can be narrower than the inputs provided by WHO estimates.
-The following step was therefore adopted, to inflate model-based uncertainty and ensure alignment of uncertainty intervals between WHO and model estimates in 2019, for all calibration targets.
+Model-based uncertainty was inflated to ensure alignment of uncertainty intervals between WHO and model estimates in 2019, for all calibration targets.